-The Database from WP5 will contain mainly technical information, experimental and observational Data.

-Experimental data includes all the data generated during experimentation at bench scale and at pilot scale.
-This data will be collected by the person responsible for the experiments and send to the person coordinating the task and finally to the WP5 leader.
-The following table shows the data produced from experimentation.
+The database of WP5 contains mainly technical information, experimental and observational data.
+Experimental data include all the data generated during experimentation at bench scale and at pilot scale.
+These data were collected by the person responsible for the experiments and sent to the person coordinating the task and WP5.
+The following table shows the data required for the simulations, which were obtained from experiments and supplementary literature research.